samuelneff/node-demo/demo-poll-demo/README.md

 * Angular not working or no styling?
 You probably forgot to do a `bower install`.
 * Error regarding missing module?
 Run `npm install`

+# Tasks

+* Prevent multiple votes per IP for each poll
+* Deletion of polls